 We expect to be proven right again on the great conventional wisdom du jour — climate change.
 In fact, the climate change industry is all but dead, even if its propagandists don’t yet realize it.
 The fabulous subsidies that have fed the multinational operations pushing the global warming mantra are drying up in Europe and the U.S. Without its ability to plunder the public purse, there can be no climate change industry, and the fake news they spread will fade.
 The real news, from the world’s very top scientists, and confirmed by satellite technology: Carbon dioxide, aka Nature’s fertilizer, greens the planet.

 For Vice readers across the land who want to explore Vice’s version of history, there’s good news: On Feb.
 28, the Green Beanery café’s Grounds for Thought debate series will host an evening featuring me and, I hope, Vice’s historical consultant, Ryan O’Connor.
 He hasn’t yet accepted our invitation, but he’ll doubtless want to come to defend his argument.
 He may even learn of the good that can come when sound economic principles are allowed to weed out environmentally destructive projects.
 So, save the date: 8 pm on Tuesday, Feb.
 28 at 565 Bloor St West, Toronto.
 Admission is free for Vice readers, and everyone else.
+Update: This event was videotaped and is available on YouTube to view.

 What is Energy Probe and why is it anti-climate change?